 Benefits of ESG Reporting

-• Enhance your reputation and public image.
-Reporting can help you showcase your positive impact on the environment, society, and governance, and demonstrate your commitment to ethical and responsible business practices.
-This can boost your brand loyalty, customer satisfaction, and employee engagement.
+- Enhance your reputation and public image.
+ESG reporting showcases your positive impact on the environment, society, and governance, and demonstrates your commitment to ethical and responsible business practices.
+In an era of mandatory CSRD disclosure, organizations with credible, data-backed ESG reports enjoy stronger brand loyalty, customer satisfaction, and employee engagement than those issuing vague sustainability pledges.

 What are the Components?

-ESG reporting covers three main aspects of your business: environment, social, and governance.
-Each aspect has its own indicators that measure your performance and impact on various issues.
-Here are some examples of common ESG indicators for each aspect:
+ESG reporting covers three interconnected dimensions of business performance: environment, social, and governance.
+Each has its own indicators that measure performance and impact.
+Here are examples of common ESG indicators aligned with major frameworks such as GRI, SASB, and CSRD’s ESRS:

-Environment: This aspect covers your business’s environmental impact, such as climate change, biodiversity, water use, waste management, and carbon emissions.
-Some examples of environmental indicators are greenhouse gas emissions (GHG), energy consumption, renewable energy share, water withdrawal, waste generation, and recycling rate.
+Environment: This dimension covers your organization’s environmental footprint — climate change, biodiversity, water use, waste management, and carbon emissions.
+Key environmental indicators include greenhouse gas emissions (Scope 1, 2, and 3), energy consumption and renewable energy share, water withdrawal and recycling rate, and waste generation.
+Under CSRD’s ESRS E1, Scope 3 supply chain emissions are a mandatory disclosure topic for most companies.

-Social: This aspect covers how your business affects society, such as human rights, labor practices, health and safety, diversity and inclusion, community engagement, and customer satisfaction.
-Some examples of social responsibility indicators are employee turnover, gender pay gap, training hours per employee, injury rate, customer complaints, and social investment.
+Social: This dimension covers how your business affects people — including employees, suppliers, and communities — through human rights, labor practices, health and safety, diversity and inclusion, and community engagement.
+Key social indicators include employee turnover, gender pay gap, training hours per employee, injury rate, supplier human rights assessment coverage, and social investment spend.
+LkSG and CSDDD specifically require disclosure on human rights due diligence outcomes within your supply chain, making social reporting a legal necessity for many organizations in 2025–2026.

-Governance: This aspect covers how your business is governed, such as board composition, executive compensation, business ethics, anti-corruption policies, risk management, and stakeholder engagement.
-Some examples of corporate governance indicators are board diversity, CEO pay ratio, and code of conduct compliance rate.
+Governance: This dimension covers how your business is directed and controlled — board composition, executive compensation, business ethics, anti-corruption policies, risk management frameworks, and stakeholder engagement.
+Key governance indicators include board diversity, CEO pay ratio, code of conduct compliance rate, and supplier audit coverage.
+Strong governance disclosure underpins investor and regulatory confidence in the integrity of your ESG data and processes.

 What are the challenges and opportunities of ESG reporting?